 Integrated management systems

-Process optimization: Efficiency for the benefit of customers - lean management (approx. 0.5 days)
+Process optimization: Efficiency for the benefit of customers - Lean management: Value and waste (approx. 1 day)

 Philosophy: Focus on customer requirements